Monday, 30 January 2012

 Put down some newspaper or scrap paper to protect the bench/table surface you will be working on.

-Dampen your sponge with water so it is malleable, but squeeze out as much of the water as possible.
+Dampen your sponge with water so it is soft and malleable, but squeeze out as much of the water as possible.
 You don't want the water in the sponge watering your paint down as it will run under the stencil paper when printing.

 Put a swipe of paint on your sponge and dabble it up and down a few times elsewhere on the palette, to spread the paint evenly on the sponge surface.

 Let the fun begin!
 Hold down the stencil design onto the card surface with one hand and, using the sponge in a rocking, padding motion, apply the paint through the stencil and onto the card.
 Don't push down on the sponge too hard as it will push paint under the edges of the cut stencil shape, creating nasty blobs where you don't want them - just pat the paint on.
-You will get the hang of this quite quickly.
+You will get the hang of this.

 Now you only have to fold the cards, write in them (the hardest part of the process) and post them to friends and family - who will all be utterly delighted to receive them.

-You will see in the example images I made two-colour cards.
-This made setting up print registration and allowing lots of drying time quite important, as I had to print one colour onto all the cards, let them dry and then print the next colour over the top and allow them to dry again.
-I also used multiple paint colours on the sponge at the same time, allowing the paint to mix on the actual surface of the print - bit arty, eh?!
+As you can see I made two-colour cards.
+This meant I had to print one colour onto all the cards, let them dry and then print the next colour over the top and allow them to dry again.
+So setting up print registration and allowing lots of drying time was important.

 Remember, this is just how I do it.
 Have a go, play and experiment, and see what works for you.
-Feel free to send one to me!

 This has been my very first tutorial, so if you like it or even if you hate it please leave a comment and let me know.
 Thanks.